dturevski/olive-gui/yacpdb/indexer/indexer.md

 ### Orthodox

-* `Models`
+* `Models(INTEGER pins, BOOLEAN ideal)`

-    Total count of model mate/stalemate positions among the leaves of the solution tree.
+    Total count of different model or ideal mate/stalemate positions among the leaves of the solution tree.
+    Note: by definition, there is no such thing as an ideal finale with pin.

 ### Helpmate Analyzer predicates